dtraytel/Bindings-as-BNFs/README.md

 > **Bindings as Bounded Natural Functors**<br/>
 > Jasmin Christian Blanchette, Lorenzo Gheri, Andrei Popescu, Dmitriy Traytel

-The formal development can be browsed as a generated HTML page (html/index.html).
+The formal development can be browsed as a [generated HTML page] (https://htmlpreview.github.io/?https://github.com/dtraytel/Bindings-as-BNFs/blob/master/html/index.html) (see also the html directory).
 A better way to study the theory files, however, is to open them in Isabelle/jEdit.

 The raw Isabelle sources are included in a separate directory called thys.